Gilia inconspicua

 Gilia inconspicua is a species of flowering plant in the phlox family known by the common name shy gilia.
 It is native to the western United States, where it grows in sandy, open areas such as sagebrush and plateau.

 This is a small herb with a spreading, branched stem reaching a maximum height of about 30 centimeters.
 The leaves are mainly basal and are divided into small smooth-edged or toothed leaflets.
 The leaves and lower stem may be strung with cobweb-like fibers.

 The upper part of the stem around the inflorescence has a coat of black, hairlike gland fibers.
 Small flowers appear at the ends of the stem branches.
 Each is lavender with a yellowish throat.

+Taxonomy

+In 1805 the botanist James Edward Smith named a new species in the genus Ipomopsis which he named Ipomopsis inconspicua.
+It was moved to the genus Gilia in 1826 by Robert Sweet, giving the species its accepted name of Gilia inconspicua.
+Together with its genus it is classified in the Polemoniaceae family.
+Although it has no accepted varieties, it has seven among its 13 botanical synonyms.